XceptN/linux-tips/install-AD-certs-to-Linux.md

 ```
 At this point we need to get the trusted CA certificate from ActiveDirectory and import it on Linux:

-## Export Trusted CA Certificate from Windows/ActiveDirectory
+## Export Trusted CA Certificate from Windows / ActiveDirectory
-Use MMC on Windows to export the certificate in DER format (*.cer)
+Use MMC tool on Windows to export the certificate in DER format (*.cer)
 1. Run command, type MMC
 1. Browse to "Trusted Certificates"
 1. On right pane, right click on the desired certificate > Advanced Tasks > Export